Guinness World Records title attempt

 All participants must have the same lesson between 17:00 & 17:30 hours UK time.
 The record attempt will be on 10th October 2019.
 If you wish to join in but can’t make the time or date, you will still receive a certificate of participation if you submit photographs, release forms & your participant numbers within 2 weeks of the record attempt.
 All teachers and learners involved, count as participants in the record attempt.

 The resources for the 30 minute Global Maths Lesson “Fantastic Fractals” are available to download here.
-The lesson can be adapted for ages from 3 to 15 and suitable for whole schools or individual classes, large or small.
-There are other resources on fractals available for those that which to delve in more deeply.
+The lesson can be adapted for ages from 5 to 15 and is suitable for whole schools or individual classes, large or small.
+There are other resources on fractals available for those that wish to delve in more deeply.

 All schools and organisations who submit the required evidence of participation will receive certificates of participation from Bubbly Maths in downloadable pdf format.
 If we achieve the official record, you will be able to apply for your own official certificate direct from Guinness World Records.
 We will provide all of those who submitted evidence of participation with the official reference number from Guinness when we succeed